Rose22/openlumara/README.md

 Features:
 - Connects to any OpenAI API-compatible backend.
 That includes local AI (llamacpp, ollama, koboldcpp, and so on) and many cloud AI providers.
 - Fully private and self-hosted, if you want it to be.
 You could also run it on a cloud server.
 - Modular.
-You can turn any component on or off, including what other claw clones consider core components.
+You can turn any component on or off, including what other AI agent frameworks consider core components.
 Shell access is just a module and is disabled by default for security.
 Memory, the scheduler, time-awareness, token-awareness, and so on, are all modules and can all be turned off.
 You can turn absolutely everything off to the point your system prompt is empty and you're just talking to the base model!
-- To turn modules on and off, you can use the `/module` command.
+- To turn modules on and off, you can use the `/module` command, or edit the config file.
 Or, if the `modules` module is enabled (disabled by default for security), you can simply ask the AI to toggle a module for you.
 - Supports multiple communication channels.
 Right now that's the terminal, web UI, telegram, discord, and Matrix (with encryption support!), but i'll be adding more.
 - Scheduler system that allows you to schedule tasks for the AI to do.
 Like openclaw's cronjobs but written from scratch!
 - Laser focused on token efficiency.
 You can see how big the context window (input tokens) is at any time using `/status`, and even see exactly what's being sent using `/context`.
 Oh, also, your AI can see your token use too.